Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 - Our data must be collected in pieces called entities or aggregates (in DDD terminology).

-- Each aggreate is uniquely identifiable from an ID (for example a UUID / GUID).
+- Each aggreate is uniquely identifiable by an ID (for example a UUID / GUID).

 - These aggregates need to be limited in size, so that they after a transaction are consistent.